Compatibility Multisite 4.1 BuddyPress 2.2

-1. The reseller API requests setting enables you to select how to log requests for domain names that your users purchase from you.
+The reseller API requests log level setting enables you to select how to log requests for domain names that your users purchase from you.

-If you choose to enable domain purchasing for your users by checking eNom as your provider, you will need to enter your eNom account information.
+- eNom – you will need to enter your eNom account information.

 To add a domain name to your admin area is easy, but keep something in mind here: